usmanmuhd/portfolio_v2/README.md

 ## 🚀 What's This About?

-A sleek, dark-themed portfolio that doesn't hurt your eyes at 2 AM (you're welcome, fellow night owls).
-Built with love and caffeine.
+A sleek portfolio with both dark and light themes - perfect for 2 AM coding sessions AND professional daytime meetings.
+Built with love, caffeine, and pure **vibe coding** energy.

 **Live at:** [musman.dev](https://musman.dev) ✨